Clovis-Community-College-CSCI/milestone-linked-list/README.md

 ## Report

-At the very end of this, you need to write up a report (3-5linked lists detailing what you learned from benchmarking the linked lists and explain what you found.
+At the very end of this, you need to write up a report (4 or more pages) detailing what you learned from benchmarking the linked lists and explain what you found.
 You must include graphs showing how all three implementations did across your data.
 You should also include your approach and you